carlosengels/daily_counter/README.md

 6. Set up systemd service and timer

 ---Roadmap---
-Either containarize this or make it serverless using lambda.
+1. Place counter.txt file in an S3 bucket and interact with it there
+2. - Option A - containarize
+   - Option B - make serverless w/ AWS Lambda